emmanuelkiranr/express-app/README.md

 });
 ```

-At this point the site hangs cause after executing the mw (cause we are not sending any response), express doesn't know what to do next so we use the next method.
+At this point the site hangs cause after executing the mw we are not sending any response, express doesn't know what to do next so we use the next method. `next()` - used to tell move on with the next mw
 We get access to this fn from the mw fn parameter, we just have to invoke it.

 We can have multiple mw one after other, the execution will stop only if we send some response.